joaopmgd/zap-api/README.md

 This project was built in Go version go1.11.1, so it must be a version similar with that.

+NOTE: dependency management was done using Dep (dependency management tool for Go)

 ### Running

 To run this project just enter the command bellow: